Instrumental Swallow Study Options?

 - Continuous recording of the entire study captures penetration/aspiration after the swallow and in between swallows (including esophageal backflow), which may be missed when fluoroscopy is turned off

-- No radiation exposure is beneficial for the patient and permits many observers in the room, which can increase dysphagia awareness among family and/or staff
+- No radiation exposure is beneficial to the patient and allows many observers in the room, which can increase dysphagia awareness among family and/or staff

-- Because there is no radiation, the recording of FEES can last much longer enabling assessment for fatigue, effectiveness of swallow strategies, eventual reflux, and testing specific items that are more difficult
+- Because there is no radiation, the recording of FEES can last much longer enabling assessment for: fatigue, the effectiveness of swallow strategies in depth, reflux, and testing more challenging and difficult items

-- ‘Bird’s eye’ superior view in color allows for evaluation of anatomy, unilateral weakness, and vocal fold function (important components for protection and prevention of aspiration)
+- ‘Bird’s eye’ superior view in color allows for evaluation of anatomy, unilateral weakness, vocal fold function, and supraglottic airway closure (all important components for protection and prevention of aspiration)

-- Can be performed on medically complex patients who may not tolerate transportation to a hospital, obese patients who may not fit into a videoswallow chair, ventilator patients who may not be able to transport easily, patients who are in isolation and cannot leave a room, patients who are confused (dementia) who may not follow commands in an unfamiliar environment, and patients with pressure ulcers or who are bed bound
+- Can be performed on medically complex patients who may not tolerate transportation to a hospital, obese patients who may not fit into a videoswallow chair, ventilator patients who may not be able to transport easily, patients who are in isolation and cannot leave a room, patients who are confused (dementia) who may not follow commands in an unfamiliar environment, patients with pressure ulcers or who are bed bound, and many more

-- It is unlikely the facility SLP will be able to accompany the patient to the hospital, making it difficult for the hospital SLP to understand the full picture (i.e. patient eccentricities, normal eating pattern, pt potential to learn a specific strategy, specific items causing more trouble, etc.)
+- It is unlikely the primary SLP will be able to accompany the patient to the hospital, making it difficult for the hospital SLP to understand the full picture (i.e. patient eccentricities, normal eating pattern, pt’s potential to learn a specific strategy, specific items causing more trouble, etc.)

-- Procedure takes approximately 15-30 minutes to complete, significantly decreasing the hours the patient is at a hospital (no “lost” RUG level minutes by PT/OT; no denial of ST claims the day of)
+- Procedure takes approximately 15-30 minutes to complete, significantly decreasing the hours the patient is at a hospital (no “lost” therapy minutes by PT/OT; no denial of ST claims the day of)